tc-tommo/ringmaster/README.md

 # ⭕ The Project Share™ webring manager
-This wee repo that handles the project share webring.
+This wee repo handles the project share webring.
 Add your site to *sites.txt* to get started!

 <br><br>